Very “Millennial” Office Design Trends

 If this is a strategy you’re willing to adopt, you could even take things further; many businesses now implement corporate wellbeing programs, and these kinds of perks are becoming standard offerings from larger organisations – and are particularly appealing to millennial employees.

-Opt for open plan – only a bit
+Opt for an open plan – only a bit

 The tropes of the modern ‘hip’ office have become long-running gags; many of us are familiar with such clichés as indoor slides, armies of beanbags, and faux-grass carpets (which, let’s be honest, aren’t fooling anyone.)